MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

 If the credentials have changed you must update the file share credentials to connect to the new file server (FileShareOwnerCredential and FileShareUserCredential).

-1. In the Azure Stack Administration Portal navigate to the **ControllersNSG** Network Security Group
+1. In the Azure Stack Administration Portal, navigate to the **ControllersNSG** Network Security Group
 1. By default remote desktop access is disabled to all App Service infrastructure roles.
 Modify the **Inbound_Rdp_3389** rule action to **Allow** access.
 1. Navigate to the resource group containing the App Service Resource Provider Deployment, by default this is AppService.\<region\> and connect to **CN0-VM**.
 1. Launch the **Web Cloud Management Console**